 The statistics are made available via statistical news and via the Statistical Database on Statistics Sweden's website.
 The statistics are also made available via publications, such as Statistics Sweden indicators and the Construction Index.
 Some percentage changes (relating to the export, import and producer price indices) are made available electronically in Economic "flash statistics" in connection with publication.
-The most detailed publication is entered in the Statistical Database, where index series down to SPIN 2007, at the five-digit level are often published.
-In some commodity groups, more detailed index series can be ordered.
-Average prices are not normally calculated, although some average prices of coal and petroleum products can be ordered (publication Fuel prices).
+The most detailed publication is available in the Statistical Database, where index series down to the four digit level are published.
+For some commodity groups, more detailed index series can be ordered.
+Average prices are not normally calculated, although some average prices of coal and petroleum products can be ordered (publication of Fuel prices).